NVIDIA/spark-rapids/integration_tests/README.md

 ### Enabling cudf_udf Tests

-The cudf_tests disabled by default because of complicated environment setup.
+The cudf_tests are disabled by default because of complicated environment setup.
 The cudf_udf tests in this framework can be enabled by providing option:

    * `cudf_udf` (optional, defaults to "False")